lsds/KungFu/osdi20/README.md

 ...
 ```

-We then measure the optimal training throughput without monitoring
+This shows that the training throughput drops from 49.2 to 47.4
-using the following command:
+with extra gradient variance computation.

 ### Scalability (Figure 9)